jdalbey/EasyAuth/README.md

 - **Logging**: The application uses logging to provide debug information.
 You can configure the logging settings in the `main.py` file.
 - **HiDPI Support**: The application uses `qdarktheme` to enable HiDPI support.

-#### Troubleshooting
+## Troubleshooting

 If you encounter any issues, please check the following:

 - Ensure all dependencies are installed correctly.
 - Check the console output for any error messages.
+- Turn on debugging output (See User Manual)

-For further assistance, you can open an Issue here.
+For further assistance, you can open an [Issue](https://github.com/jdalbey/EasyAuth/issues).

 ---